How to Write an X Ray Tech Resume

 Realistic time management will both improve productivity and the quality of life.
 Time management calls for setting goals, creating organization plans, delegating, and relaxation.

-Radiography isn’t a 9 to 5 career.
-Somewhat long working hours and some days of staying late.
-And not to mention, you will regularly be on call including on weekdays.
-So to adapt to and thrive in such a career, you will need to be flexible.
+Radiography isn’t a 9 to 5 career: somewhat long working hours and some days of staying late.
+And not to mention, you will regularly be on call, including on weekdays.
+So to adapt to and thrive in such a career, you must be flexible.

 Necessary technical skills an X-ray tech requires.

 Fluoroscopy is a medical imaging technique that shows a continuous X-ray image on a monitor.
 The procedure involves passing an X-ray beam through the body.
-Images are then transmitted on a monitor so the movement of internal structures and medical instruments within the body, can be observed.
-A contrast agent or X-ray dye is sometimes used to enhance the visibility of the organs and structures.
+Images are then transmitted on a monitor so the movement of internal structures and medical instruments within the body can be observed.
+A contrast agent or X-ray dye is sometimes used to enhance the visibility of the organs and systems.

 - Examining the gastrointestinal tract using Barium X-rays and enemas.